hearvox/sound-shares/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Embed an audio player in social sites when users share your posts.
+Embed a player with your audio into Facebook posts and Twitter tweets.

 == Description ==

-Add an audio player into Facebook posts and Twitter tweets of your posts.
+Sound Shares adds an audio player to social-site shares of your posts.

-When you enter an audio file URL in a post's Sound Shares box, this plugin adds the HTML tags so social sites embed audio in their link previews.
+Enter an audio-file URL into a post's Sound Shares box.
+This plugin then inserts tags into your post's HTML so social sites embed your audio in their link previews.

 *Note: Works only for secure HTTPS sites.*